 Old Navy

-Like Banana, Old Navy is also owned by the same Gap parent company, but falls on the younger, more casual end of the spectrum.
+Old Navy is also owned by the same parent company as the Gap, but falls on the younger, more casual end of the spectrum.

-It’s a closer competitor to Forever 21 in both its pricing and target demographic, but its styles are a little more generic and less trendy/hip.
+It’s a closer competitor to Forever 21 in both its pricing and target demographic, but with less focus on trendy styles and more emphasis on everyday essentials.

 Amazon